Azure/bicep/CONTRIBUTING.md

 * See [Running the tests](#running-the-tests) if you'd like to test locally before submitting a PR.

 * Submit a PR for review

+### Linter Rules

+We are not yet ready to extend linter rules to third-party extensions.
+Our current goal is to first build up a set of general-purpose best practice rules, such as those in the [ARM TTK](https://github.com/Azure/arm-ttk/tree/master/arm-ttk) (documented [here](https://docs.microsoft.com/en-us/azure/azure-resource-manager/templates/template-test-cases)) and get a better sense of how to properly integrate them into our code, then we will look at an extension story.
+If you have an idea for a linter rule, please enter an [issue](https://github.com/Azure/bicep/issues/new?assignees=&labels=&template=bug_report.md&labels=linting-rule-idea) and add the label `linting-rule-idea`.

+If you are very interested in adding an implementation for a core rule with our current limited support, please follow these guidelines:
+* Add a proposal in a new issue and indicate you'd like to implement it.
+* The issue should indicate why this rule is of general interest and exactly what it will check for.
+* Wait for us to give you the go-ahead before implementing.

+#### Implementation tips (subject to change):
+* Write your unit tests first
+  * Include some realistic examples
+  * Include edge and error cases (analysis occurs on the template as users are typing, so syntax will frequently be in an incomplete state)
+  * Include positive and negative result testcases
+  * Consider performance - analysis occurs frequently so must be fast

+#### Steps
+*

 ## Feature Suggestions